As a business owner, you know what makes your company better.

 Trade Secret Law is both State and Federal law.
 Most states have adopted the Uniform Trade Secrets Act.
 This is also called the federal trade secrets act.

 State courts have (since 1985-ish) heard complaints from plaintiffs seeking damages, but they have been frustrated by recent companies that are increasingly becoming national (and even international).

 Thus, as of 2016, the Federal Defend Trade Secrets Act was passed, providing a mechanism to bring a would-be-infringer into federal court based on the subject matter alone.

 The UTSA and the DTSA provide a great framework for defining when information qualifies as a “Trade Secret” and when trade secret information has been misappropriated:

 Do You Even Have a Trade Secret?

+Ever wonder what qualifies as a trade secret?
 You’ve got a trade secret if the following three things are true about your company’s information:

 - Not readily known in the public

 - Derives independent economic value

 - Reasonable efforts made to keep secret